shivammathur/setup-php/.github/CONTRIBUTING.md

 * Fork the project.
 * Make your bug fix or feature addition.
 * Add tests for it.
 This is important so we don't break it in a future version unintentionally.
+* If editing the scripts, create a demo integration test.
-* Send a pull request to the develop branch.
+* Send a pull request to the develop branch with all the details.

 Please make sure that you have [set up your user name and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for use with Git.
 Strings such as `silly nick name <root@localhost>` look really stupid in the commit history of a project.

 Due to time constraints, you may not always get a quick response.
-Please do not take delays personal and feel free to remind.
+Please do not take delays personally and feel free to remind.

 ## Coding Guidelines